Arts and Entertainment Calendar

 Gandarva Bazar, Constitución #616, 136 0665, open Monday to Saturday at 10 am.

-La Roosevelt: While you are in this beautiful building you may want to eat or drink: Mawe Vegan Restaurant, closed Tuesdays, 8 am.
-10 pm.; Maree Crepes & Coffee, Closed Tuesdays, 10 am. to 10 pm. and The Beer Company, closed Tuesdays, open from noon.- 11 pm.
+La Roosevelt: Gallery hours: Closed Monday and Tuesday; Wednesday to Friday, 10 am to 2 pm. and 4 pm to 8 pm.
+Saturday and Sundays from 12 to 9 pm.
+Mawe Vegan Restaurant, closed Tuesdays, 8 am.
+10 pm.; Maree Crepes & Coffee, Closed Tuesdays, 10 am. to 10 pm. and NSR Brewery, closed Tuesdays, open from 3 – 11 pm.
 If you wish to phone ahead, 669 315 1283.
 On Roosevelt #309 at Carnaval.
 To learn more about La Roosevelt please click here.

 Museo Arqueológico de Mazatlan/MUSAM: Closed Mondays, open from 10 am. tto 5 pm., small $75 fee.
 Two exhibit rooms.
 Located on Sixto Osuna# 76, kitty corner to Macaws.